Ignacio0407/Lunar-Lander-v3/README.md

 ### Observation Space

 - **Box(8, float32)**: Contains position, velocity, angle, angular velocity, and landing leg contact status.
+These are the number of observations.

 ### Rewards & Penalties